eshaan-punalekar/Things-Missing-in-High-School-Computer-Science/README.md

 So, let’s dive right in.

 ## Artificial Intelligence ##

+Artificial intelligence is often linked to humanoids, robots, and the concept of how machines will eventually overpower humans.
+However, artificial intelligence is nothing more than tons and tons of complex algorithms comprising a bunch of clever math and long equations.
+It is a simulation of human intelligence processes performed by machines and computer systems.
+An artificial intelligence model aims to closely replicate a human brain’s decision-making abilities, and tries to maximize efficiency and accuracy and minimize the loss function (errors).

+First off, here is a free course on Coursera that explains the principles of AI in simple terms, taught by the ‘Father of AI,’ Andrew Ng.
+This four-week course walks you through important AI terminology, machine learning and deep learning, the workflow of a machine learning project, integrating AI in a company, case studies, AI bias and its role in society, how AI can help develop economies, and so much more.

+Now, let’s talk about the AI-driven workflow.

+For a complete AI-driven workflow we should consider 4 important steps: data preparation, AI modeling, simulation, and testing, and deployment.

+Data preparation, arguably one of the most important steps in the AI workflow, includes data cleansing and preparation, human insight, and simulation-generated data.
+To train an AI model, you should begin with clean, labeled data.
+It is imperative that you recognize the importance of input data, because wrong, unlabeled data, can lead to significant errors in the AI model.
+The image below shows clean, labeled data that will be fed into the machine learning model.

+You can read more about data preparation here.

+In the AI modeling stage, the AI model learns from the input data.
+The goal of this stage is to produce a robust model that makes intelligent, human-like, decisions based on the training data given.
+Here, you would expect to see the inclusion of machine learning and deep learning, which I will be talking about later.
+At this stage, it’s important to have direct access to many algorithms used for AI workflows, such as classification, prediction, and regression.
+You can read about AI modeling here.

+In the next stage, you test your model.
+In this stage, it is very important to repeatedly test your AI model to make sure it is fail-proof.
+The AI model must have an extremely high accuracy rate in a variety of cases.
+Simulation and testing for accuracy are crucial to validating that the AI model is working properly, and everything works well together with other systems, before deploying a model into the real world.
+Let’s assume we have an AI model that detects whether a car is present in an image or not.
+It is important to make sure that the model is tested with numerous different cases: images with a car, images without a car, images with a blurry car, images with half a car being cut off, etc. Only once the model is tested repeatedly will you know its areas of improvement.

+You can read more about testing an AI model here.

+The final step in the AI workflow is deployment.
+In this stage, you must prepare the model in the final language in which it will be implemented.
+In this stage, the AI model must be fit into a designated hardware environment for final use.
+Below are some ways in which you can deploy a fully functioning AI model.

+You can read more about deployment here.

+As I mentioned before, machine learning plays a very important role in the field of artificial intelligence.
+According to an article by expert.ai, machine learning, “is an application of AI that provides systems the ability to automatically learn and improve from experience without being explicitly programmed.
+Machine learning focuses on the development of computer programs that can access data and use it to learn for themselves.”

+Check out this free course on Coursera by Andrew NG which explains everything you need to know about machine learning.

+Now, on to neural networks.

+Neural networks are a set of algorithms that have been modeled loosely after the neurons in the human brain.
+Neural networks, designed to recognize patterns, interpret sensory data through a kind of raw input.
+The patterns that they recognize are numerical, contained in vectors, into which all real-world data, be it images, sound, text, or time series must be translated.
+This assortment of algorithms is used in machine learning for data modeling using graphs of neurons.

+According to an article by upGrad, here is how neural networks work, in simple terms.

+1. Information is fed to the input layer is transferred to the hidden layer
+2. The interconnections between the two layers assign weights to each input randomly
+3. A bias is added to every input after weights are multiplied with them individually
+4. The weighted sum is transferred to the activation function
+5. The activation function determines which nodes it should fire for feature extraction
+6. The model applies an application function to the output layer to deliver the output
+7. The weights are adjusted, and the output is back-propagated to minimize error
+8. The model uses a cost function to reduce the error rate.
+You will have to change the weights with different training models.
+9. The model compares the output with the original result
+10. It repeats the process to improve accuracy
+11. The model adjusts the weights in every iteration to enhance the accuracy of the output.

+You can read a somewhat more in-depth explanation of how neural networks work here.

+To have a more math-based understanding of neural networks, check out this free online book by Michael Nielsen.
+The book teaches you about neural networks and deep learning while providing you with numerous real-world examples.

+You can also check out this guide by Karan Jaisingh, which provides high schoolers with the steps and resources to start an in-depth journey into AI and machine learning.

+You can also use Google’s Teachable Machine to create a basic AI model without coding anything.
+Teachable Machine is a web-based tool that makes creating machine learning models fast, easy, and accessible to everyone.
+If you find difficulty in using Teachable Machine, check out this helpful tutorial here.
+You can learn more about training the AI model to recognize images here, training the AI model to recognize sounds here, and training the AI model to recognize poses here.

+And that brings us to the end of the artificial intelligence unit.
+Hopefully, with the resources and explanations I have provided, you can begin your high school AI experience and eventually learn to develop application-level AI models.

 ## Cybersecurity ##
 ## Web Development/Design ##
 ## Software/App Development ##